Own-Data-Privateer/hoardy-web/tool/README.md

       - `response.complete|false`: this will print `response.complete` or `False`
       - `response.body|eb`: this will print `response.body` or an empty string, if there was no response

+- output:
+  - `--not-terminated`
+  : don't terminate output values with anything, just concatenate them (default)
+  - `-l, --lf-terminated`
+  : terminate output values with `\n` (LF) newline characters
+  - `-z, --zero-terminated`
+  : terminate output values with `\0` (NUL) bytes

 ### wrrarms run

-Compute an expression EXPR for each of NUM reqres stored at PATHs, dump the results into into newly created temporary files, spawn a given COMMAND with given arguments ARGs and the resulting temporary file paths appended as the last NUM arguments, wait for it to finish, delete the temporary files, exit with the return code of the spawned process.
+Compute output values by evaluating expressions `EXPR`s for each of `NUM` reqres stored at `PATH`s, dump the results into into newly generated temporary files (terminating each value as specified), spawn a given `COMMAND` with given arguments `ARG`s and the resulting temporary file paths appended as the last `NUM` arguments, wait for it to finish, delete the temporary files, exit with the return code of the spawned process.

 - positional arguments:
   - `COMMAND`